timothyde/dl-summit-mxp-boilerplate/README.md

 ### Creating your Supabase instance

 Create your organization and project at [Supbase](https://supabase.com/).
 Copy over the `anon` key, the `service_role` secret and the project URL into your newly created .env file.
+Under `Authentication > URL Configuration`, add `http://localhost:3000/auth/callback` to the redirect URLs.

 Once that's done, go the SQL editor and execute the following query.
 This is a slight modification of the `User Management Starter` template and adds a credits column.